Glenn Taranto

 He has appeared in six of Paul Haggis' projects.

 Taranto's first screenplay, Stolen, starring Josh Lucas and Jon Hamm, was produced by A2 Entertainment and Code Entertainment and released to American theatres in 2010.

-In 2020, Taranto played the role of Don Ennio Salieri in the 2020 video game, Mafia: Definitive Edition, a remake of the 2002 video game, Mafia, by Illusion Softworks.
+In 2020, Taranto played the role of Don Ennio Salieri in the 2020 video game Mafia: Definitive Edition, a remake of the 2002 video game by Illusion Softworks.
+Taranto previously lent his voice and likeness to a minor character in Mafia III.

+Early life and education

+Raised in Island Heights, New Jersey, Taranto performed in school musicals at St. Joseph High School (since renamed as Donovan Catholic High School).